MATTMCCA/Heliotrope/log/README.md

 # Log 003

 I just noticed that my RGB Led footprint is **wrong**.
 So no RGB on my prototype, stay tuned for an artwork revision.
 However the key switch matrix works perfect, so that's good news.
 I have yet to scope the signals to see how messy they are.

+# Log 004

+New boards and case parts have arrived today.
+JLCPCB's SLS printed parts came out perfect! [see photos 017-020] by far the best prints I have ever had made.
+As for my design, its all **warped**, **jabberwonked**, and **kerflutzed**.
+I should had added more rips to the bottom half of the case.
+I'm going to hold off on another case design for now, hopefully that will change in the future.
+Even with minor warping, everything actually fits the way it should.

+I think the best part about all this is, JLC keeps telling the parts will warp.
+Now a rational person I would have caught on by now, but no....
+I'm going to continue to be naive.

+After my bulk order of LED's and sockets clear customs, I can assemble the PCB, yet again.
+As a note to self, 3201PA-F Nylon is extremely flexible, while the other material that Ive used to date appear more ridged as a solid.
+I rather like 3201PA-F Nylon.

+Ive also impulsively purchased a few (regularly priced, not inflated) STM32F411CEU6's, so I will see where that takes me.
+According to the *musty bowels of the internet*, QMK has support for the STM32F411.
+So far I have been able to compile a test build with no issue.
+So this is good news.